Would you like to save holiday cents just in time for the holidays?

 “Each of the tips are easy enough for most people to do by themselves at home and are either no-cost or low-cost for consumers,” Walker said.
 “This program can help anyone reduce electricity consumption and therefore reduce the costs of electric bills during the winter holiday season.
 The Holiday Cents tips are simple and low-cost and can really save consumers some money.”

-TXU Energy intends to partner with local neighborhood organizations, community businesses and social service groups to host events in ways of reaching out into the community and educate consumers on energy conservation.
+TXU Energy intends to partner with local neighborhood organizations, community businesses and social service groups to host events in ways of reaching out into the community and educating consumers on energy conservation.

 “Thanks to TXU Energy, consumers no longer have to pull the plug on holiday celebrations to conserve energy and money during this festive season,” she said.